 A formula will automatically be filled in to a cell if it's directly above, below, or between two cells that contain the same formula.
-Learn more about this functionality in Auto-filling Formulas and Formatting article.
+Learn more about auto-filling formulas and formatting.

 Click on a cell containing a value or formula that you want to copy into adjacent cells.

 Hover the mouse over the lower-right corner of the cell—the insertion point should change to a cross hair.